Bringing History Alive

 The guides today are an independent group, supported by Guildford Borough Council.

-Our knowledge of Guildford’s history is largely based on the ‘History of Guildford’ course taught at Guildford Museum by Matthew Alexander, Honorary Remembrancer of Guildford.
+Our knowledge of Guildford’s history is largely based on the ‘History of Guildford’ course devised by Matthew Alexander, Honorary Remembrancer of Guildford.
+In 2024, we have joined with Guildford Museum Heritage Service to continue this course.
+This is a great way to delve into the town’s history in more detail than is possible on one of our walks.

 We normally aim to recruit a few new guides each year.
 If you would like to join us, contact us by email at enquiries@guildfordwalks.org.uk and we will be happy to explain how this works.